olegskl/invasive-kanji/README.md

 You can access the extension options by clicking the "options" link on the bottom of the question interface or in your installed extensions list.

-### Changelog of v0.6.3 (beta)

-- Extension options now automatically sync to any Chrome browser that the user is logged into, provided the user has sync enabled.
-- Improves random question selection mechanism.
-- Fixes failure to open options from a question page (issue #8).
-- Fixes (tentatively) failure to clean up questions when extension is disabled or uninstalled.
-- Fixes (tentatively) lost focus on the answer field in certain cases.

 ### License

 This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/3.0/">Creative Commons Attribution-ShareAlike 3.0 Unported License</a>.